md-zaman/python/boto3/notes.md

 API Backends: Develop scalable API backends for web and mobile applications using Lambda.
 It automatically handles the incoming API requests and executes the corresponding functions.

+Day 18

+AWS Cloud Cost Optimization - Identifying Stale Resources Identifying Stale EBS Snapshots
+In this example, we'll create a Lambda function that identifies EBS snapshots that are no longer associated with any active EC2 instance and deletes them to save on storage costs.

+Description:
+The Lambda function fetches all EBS snapshots owned by the same account ('self') and also retrieves a list of active EC2 instances (running and stopped).
+For each snapshot, it checks if the associated volume (if exists) is not associated with any active instance.
+If it finds a stale snapshot, it deletes it, effectively optimizing storage costs.